sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 ## Void Elements

 The other type of HTML element is known as the _Void Element_.
-This tag doesn't have a closing tag like the previous one.
-Instead of the structure of this type of HTML element only involves a opening tag and ocassionaly an attribute or two.
+This tag doesn't have a closing tag like the previous element type.
+Instead of the structure of this type of HTML element only involves a opening tag and occasionally an attribute or two.

 Let's look at the element structure of a common void element:

 ![Void Element Breakdown](assets/void_element_breakdown.png)

-In the example above, we breakdown the popular image element that allows us to insert images in our HTML.
+In the example above, we breakdown an image element that allows us to insert images in our HTML.

 You'll notice that the opening tag contains the tag name and a few other attributes.
 Attributes are key/value pairs that provide additional information for the HTML element.

 If you don't quite understand what the image element is doing, don't worry.
 We'll cover the image element in full later in this section.

+> [info]
+>
-Remember!
-Void elements don't have closing tags.
+Remember–void elements don't have closing tags!

 # Reviewing our Boilerplate Code